reasonml/reasonml.github.io/docs/fast-pipe.md

   ->namePerson("Jane");
 ```

-But if you have a name that you want to apply to a person object, you can use a placeholder:
+If you have a name that you want to apply to a person object, you can use a placeholder:

 ```reason
 getName(input)